prantlf/astrobench-cli/README.md

 ## Docker Specifics

 If you run the benchmarks in Docker (actually, [Puppeteer in Docker]), you either do it under a non-root user, or pass the parameter `sandbox:true` if you run the tests as `root`.
 If you base your image on [Alpine Linux], launch Chromium from the distribution instead of the version bundled with Puppeteer.
-For example:
+For example, for [Alpine Linux]:

 ```
 apk add chromium